captn3m0/ideas/README.md

 Interface would be a simple grid of faces, click to dial, sorted by frequency.
 A simple search-as-you-type box at the top.
 Can also be done as a PWA to easily make it cross-platform.

 ## Licence

 This work is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
 Feel free to contribute via Pull Requests, or discuss ideas in Issues.
 Also feel free to use these ideas in making the Next Big Thing.
 I promise to send you a postcard if you ship one of these.

 [![License: CC BY 4.0](https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg)](http://creativecommons.org/licenses/by/4.0/)

+There is a list of other similar lists-of-ideas at [SIMILAR.md](SIMILAR.md)